dalong0514/readnotes/20200102原文复制/2020136Computational-Thinking/2020136Computational-Thinking1001.md

 Saltzer, Jerome H., and Michael D. Schroeder.
 (1975).
 Protection of information computer systems.
 Proceedings of the IEEE 63 (9) (September): 1278–1308.

 Stokes, Donald E. (1997).
-Pasteur’s Quadrant—Basic Science and Technological Innovation.
+Pasteur's Quadrant—Basic Science and Technological Innovation.
 Brookings Institution Press.

 Wirth, Niklaus.
 (2008).
 A brief history of software engineering.
 IEEE Annals of the History of Computing, 30 (3): 32–39.